Your body usually gives you obvious signs to tell you what it needs.

-Just be sure to avoid drinking large amounts of water with or immediately following meals, as it can dilute your digestive enzymes and make digestion less efficient.
+Just be sure to avoid drinking large amounts of water with or immediately following meals, as it can dilute your digestive enzymes and cause trouble down below!

-Fresh fruits and vegetables not only give your body much-needed nutrients, but they’re a great source of water (and fiber too).
+Fresh vegetables and fruits not only give your body much-needed nutrients, but they’re a great source of water (and fiber too).